gitlabhq/gitlabhq/doc/user/project/labels.md

 A permission level of `Developer` or higher is required in order to manage labels.

-Head over a single project and navigate to the label page by clicking on **Labels** in the left sidebar.
+Head over a single project and navigate to **Issues > Labels**.

-The first time you visit the **Labels** page you'll notice that there are no labels created yet.
+The first time you visit this page, you'll notice that there are no labels created yet.

 ![Generate new labels](img/labels_generate.png)